 The Polaris residential tower block illustrates uniquely how the indoor climate can be raised to a higher level in a high-rise building as well.

-Polaris residential tower block - Groningen
+Polaris residential tower block - Groningen (NL)

 Natural ventilation for students in Polaris residential tower block